-

 Assignment Sheets

-Current unit always found on the website: MrEscience.com.
+Current unit assignment sheets are always found on the website: MrEscience.com.
 At the beginning of each unit, an assignment sheet will be given to each student.
-This paper will list all reading required, all work that will be due and the days that the work will be turned in or graded, it will also list lecture exams, lab practical exams and any voluntary study sessions that might be offered after school.
-Students and parents should review this sheet often!!
+This paper will list all reading required, all work that will be due and the days that the work will be turned in or graded, it will also list lecture exams, lab practical exams.
+Students and parents should review this sheet often and BUDGET THEIR TIME ACCORDINGLY!

 Back to Top